big-data-and-economics/big-data-class-materials/lectures/08-spatial/08-spatial.md

 *Note: This lecture will focus only on **vector-based** spatial analysis.
 We will not cover **raster-based** spatial analysis, although this is an equally important subject.
 Here is a link to it a lecture on it by [Grant McDermott](https://raw.githack.com/uo-ec607/lectures/master/09a-spatial-rasters/09a-spatial-rasters.html).
 There are further resources below.
 Rasters are used to make satellite images, relief maps, etc.*

+## Working through interactively

+I heavily suggest that you work through this lecture interactively, you'll get the most out of it if you're able to run the code chunks yourself.
+There are two ways to do this:

+1. **GitHub Codespaces:** This is the easiest way to get started.
+Just click on the green "Code" button on the top right of the repository and select "Open with Codespaces".
+This will open an RStudio environment in your browser, with all the necessary packages pre-installed.

+2. **Fork the repository and clone it**: If you have not yet forked these materials, you can do so by clicking the "Fork" button on the top right of the repository.
+Once you have your own fork, you can clone it to your local machine, then navigate within it.

+Once you have access to these notes and your R environment setup, navigate to the directory `lectures/08-spatial-analysis` and open the `08-spatial.Rmd` file.
+You can then start running the code chunks.

+As a caveat, everything here is self-contained.
+Any installations are included in the code chunks, so you can run everything from start to finish with copy-and-paste.
+But it will be a bit slow and tedious.

 ## Requirements

 ### External libraries (requirements vary by OS)